 Let me dish the dirt on my kitchen cleaning supplies for a moment.
 My friend Amanda of Mama Eats Plants recently posted about her low waste cleaning supplies and I thought I’d take a shot at sharing what works for me in the kitchen.
 After all, I think everyone values getting cleaning tips, whether it’s how to clean ovens properly or how to look for healthier cleaning supplies.
 Like Amanda, my cleaning supplies used to be filled with harsh chemicals, synthetic fragrances, and lots of waste.
 Oh how sweep it is to not have to worry about toxic chemicals coming into contact with my food, cats, or even the environment when they wash down the drain.
+I also need to over to a far more efficient method of cleaning windows after reading this robot window cleaner review.

 Switching over to less waste has really panned out to simplifying my routines.
 So here’s what I use for a clean sweep in the kitchen: